PierreOrhan/ControlledStim/sounds/readme.md

 silences in the signal would prevent this normalization from providing the good normalization level.

 There are two ways to easy way to normalize an audio waveform: peak normalization or RMS normalization.
-TODO: definition of the first, then definition of the second.

 We make sure every generated signal is peaked-normalized such that its maximal value is 1.
 Protocols often do not indicate which normalization they have been using.